cs161-staff/extensions/README.md

-# CS 161 Extension Pipeline
+# The CS 161 Extension Pipeline

 The CS 161 Extensions Pipeline is a lightweight framework designed for tracking, approving, and managing extension requests in medium and large classes (e.g. N > 50).
 It's optimized for courses in the EECS department at UC Berkeley, but is extensible to other departments and universities.